 Pro Tip: Go short!
 If a fact won't impress a client, then it doesn't belong in a resume for tutors.
 The best format is one that doesn't hide your powers in a wall of words.

-Want to test other tutor resume formats?
-See this guide: "3 Resume Formats: How to Choose the Best One [Examples]"
+For more ideas on how to format your tutor resume, see this guide: 3 Resume Formats: How to Choose the Best One [Examples]

 Put yourself in the hiring manager's size 10 Bostonians.

 You're looking at a math tutor resume.
 It's got a lot of words.
 You've got several others to get through by lunchtime.